Updated: Oct 27, 2022

 My Development through NBX:

-After helping out with Virgil’s (at the time East Coast Overland) NB Expedition Challenge in 2017, I thought the way we worked through the event went well, and we would make a good team, while amplifying each other’s exposure; my products and his media/events.
+After helping out with my old partners (at the time East Coast Overland) NB Expedition Challenge in 2017, I thought the way we worked through the event went well, and we could make a good team, while amplifying each other’s exposure; my products and his media/events.
 We had talked and basically saw ourselves as a microscopic Mountain State Overland and Blue Ridge Overland Gear; fabric product designer and event/film maker.
-In early 2020, the business started to have much more defined departments.
-Throughout COVID isolation times, I had designed a water bladder hiking pack, hunting/rifle ruck sac, and a small duffle bag; items I felt were geared more towards general adventure.
-I had ideas to expand my designs outside of overlanding and it became clear to me that it may be difficult to see my new vision take root under such a prominent image of "overlanding" in road vehicles.
-I love this candid picture from the middle of my NBX time.
+In early 2020, the business started to have much more defined departments and successes.
+Unfortunately, my old partner's actions eroded my trust in him through his treatment of our team, customers, other human beings in general.

 My Vision of Adventure Trail Gear: